Delivering Excellence in Health Care

 • Patrick Minicus, Executive Vice President and Chief Financial Officer

-• Joseph Carofano, Senior Vice President for Strategy and Chief Marketing Officer
+• Joseph Carofano, Executive Vice President and Chief Brand and Marketing Officer

 • Gara Edelstein, Chief Nursing Officer